The millennial pause, gen z shake, and digital artifacts

 • Adulting.

 Now if this list makes you mad (especially as a millennial), I ask you to pause (lol) because our quirks aren’t the only ones being dissected online.
-I told you I’d come for them so without further ado, meet –
+Without further ado, meet –

 The Gen Z shake – it’s literal too.